otto-de-legacy/turing-microservice/README.md

 * Aggregate a status.
 * Deliver a json status report.
 * Provide Gulp tasks for:
-    * Transpiling fronend js code from es6 to es5 with babel
-    * Compile sass to css
-    * Veryfy code quality with eslint
+    * Verifying code quality with eslint
     * Execute server tests with mocha
     * Execute public tests with karma
     * Create coverage reports for server and public tests
+* Webpack configurations for production and development
+* Live reloading of code during development

 ## Setup